vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 long life for numerous lives; HV II.
 736-737 (from Skanda).
 Dhanārāptivrata-1) begin on 1st tithi after Śr. pūrnimā; for a

-month; worship of Visṇu and Saṅkarṣapa with blue lotuses, ghee, naivedya of best food, fast for three days before Bh.
+month; worship of Viṣṇu and Saṅkarṣapa with blue lotuses, ghee, naivedya of best food, fast for three days before Bh.
 Pūrṇimā; gift of cow at end of vrata; HV II.
 759 (from Vi.
 Dh.
 III.
 210 1-5); (2) worship of Vaisravana (Kubera) for a year; reward plentiful wealth; HV 155 (from Vi.
 Dh.);

 List of vratas